carlrobertoh/CodeGPT/DESCRIPTION.md

 **Search the web**

 Connect your favourite LLM to the web.
-CodeGPT will search for the most relevant information to answer your questions.
+ProxyAI will search for the most relevant information to answer your questions.

 ![Web search](https://www.codegpt.ee/images/features/web-search-w800.png)